 Landscape Water Quality Project

-Cost-share grants are now available for property owners who want to incorporate water quality practices into their landscapes.
+This cost-share program was available for property owners who wanted to incorporate water quality practices into their landscapes.
 These practices help to increase stormwater infiltration and decrease lawn watering needs.

 The project is sponsored by the Watershed Management Division of the City Public Works and Utilities Department.
 Qualifying property owners may be reimbursed for 50% of eligible expenses, up to a max share of $2000 per property.
 An approved landscape water quality project can be installed by the property owner or by a landscape professional.

-We are currently accepting applicants to be placed on our waitlist.
-When a new grant cycle is available, we will contact you to start the grant process.
+There are currently no funds available, however, when a new grant cycle begins, applications will once again be accepted.
 Thank you for your interest and support of our Water Quality Programs.

 Reimbursable Project Expenses